jamal-ahmad/Fleet-Dracula-Theme/README.md

 A WIP Dracula theme for Jetbrains Fleet adapted from the default "Fleet Dark" theme

-⚠️ ANSI colors need some help!
+⚠️ terminal ANSI colors need some help!

 ## Using this theme